-2. What more can I do to support the person to understand and exercise their rights related to leisure and rest?
+PLANNING QUESTIONS ABOUT CHOICE MAKING 1.
+What has the person shared with me about their preferences for choice making?
+2. What more can I do to support the person to understand and exercise their rights related to choice making?

-RESOURCES AND REFERENCES STATE OF WISCONSIN RESOURCES
+RESOURCES AND REFERENCES

+STATE OF WISCONSIN RESOURCES